Logesh-2004/KSR-GDG/README.md

 ```bash
 pip install -r requirements.txt
 ```

+Ideas / Changes suggested to us in Evaluation - 1

+-The idea/change suggested us is to make our solution into a business model , it should make some effective business output.
+Progress made / Changes incorporated after Evaluation - 1
+-yes, so far we induced and added some more features to make the model focus more on business aspect as our model helps many NGO,s , govt. authorities and other local communities and fisherman we made our best to make it as a business model.Ideas / Changes suggested to you in Evaluation - 1

+## Business Model

+1. **Subscription-Based Access**
+   - Different subscription tiers for various customer segments (NGOs, yacht owners, researchers, etc.).
+2. **Premium Features**
+   - Advanced analytics, real-time data access, and detailed insights for premium customers.
+3. **Public Engagement**
+   - Incentivize users to contribute data (e.g., images and locations) in exchange for recognition or rewards within the app.
+4. **Partnerships with NGOs**
+   - Collaboration with environmental organizations to promote the platform and encourage wide-scale use.

 This should cover all the major functionality your solution will need, including web development, image processing, machine learning, and data visualization.